Continuing Education Activity

 Intravenous calcium gluconate should not be administered with ceftriaxone in neonates as ceftriaxone forms insoluble microparticles by binding to calcium.
 In older patients, IV lines should be flushed between the administration of calcium and ceftriaxone.

 It has been considered that IV calcium is contraindicated in hyperkalemia in the setting of digoxin toxicity.
-However, a 2011 study by Levin et al. showed no dysrhythmia occurring within 4 hours of calcium administration in 23 patients diagnosed with digoxin toxicity who also received calcium.
+However, a 2011 study by Levin et al. showed no dysrhythmia occurring within 4 hours of calcium administration in 23 patients diagnosed with digoxin toxicity and who also received calcium.
 Thus, the evidence behind this contraindication is not clear.
 In life-threatening cases of hyperkalemia, calcium gluconate should not be withheld.

 Serum calcium should be monitored every 4 hours during intermittent infusion or every 1 to 4 hours during continuous infusion.
 If administering calcium is due to hyperkalemia with EKG changes, monitor the EKG to observe changes.
-During the treatment of calcium channel blocker overdose and beta-blocker overdose, serum ionized calcium should be monitored every 30 minutes until hemodynamically stable, and then every 2 hours.
+During the treatment of calcium channel blocker overdose and beta-blocker overdose, serum ionized calcium should be monitored every 30 minutes until hemodynamically stable and then every 2 hours.
 In the treatment of CCB overdose, the recommendation is to maintain calcium levels two times the upper limit of normal.

-Calcium gluconate is a vesicant that can cause extravasation injury leading to tissue necrosis, see “Adverse Effects” above.
+Calcium gluconate is a vesicant that can cause extravasation injury leading to tissue necrosis; see “Adverse Effects” above.

 Systemic toxicity due to calcium gluconate is identical to the systemic effects of hypercalcemia.
 Hypercalcemia typically manifests as nonspecific symptoms such as fatigue, muscle weakness, anorexia, and polydipsia.
 Hypercalcemia causes ECG changes, including short QT interval, prolonged PR interval, widened QRS, T wave abnormalities, and variable degrees of heart block.